Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 Probability Distribution

 A probability distribution is a mathematical function that provides the probabilities of occurrence of different possible outcomes in an experiment.
 It can be discrete, where outcomes are distinct and countable, or continuous, where outcomes can take any value within a range.
-Understanding how to construct and interpret a probability distribution is essential for calculating probabilities related to specific events, such as selecting households with certain characteristics.
+Understanding how to construct and interpret a probability distribution is essential for calculating probabilities related to specific events, such as the number of HD televisions in households.

 Recommended video: